Aug. 16, 2022

 Nutrition-related neuropathies include neuropathies that result from either vitamin or mineral deficiency or toxicity.
-Vitamins and minerals that are most important for peripheral nerve function include the B vitamins (B1, B6, folate, and B12), vitamin E, and copper, the mineral.
-Early identification of these entities is important as their clinical course may be stabilized or reversed by adequate treatment.
+Vitamins and minerals that are most important for peripheral nerve function include the B vitamins (B1, B6, folate, and B12), vitamin E, and the mineral copper.
+Early identification of these entities is important as their clinical course may be stabilized or reversed by proper treatment.

 These disorders are usually related to acquired factors, such as deficiency states from either a lack of nutrient intake or malabsorption from gastrointestinal etiology.
-The discovery and isolation of vitamins and their relation to neuropathy began with the study of beriberi in the 19th century, at which time the disease had reached epidemic proportions as a result of the Industrial Revolution.
-Epidemics of painful polyneuropathy and heart failure broke out in regions where rice was the major source of carbohydrate.
+The discovery and isolation of vitamins and their relation to neuropathy began with the study of beriberi in the 19th century, at which time the disease had reached epidemic proportions.
+Epidemics of painful polyneuropathy and heart failure broke out in regions where rice was the major source of dietary carbohydrates.
 In 1897, Eijkman observed that chickens fed polished rice developed beriberi and were then cured when fed crude unpolished rice.
-The anti-beriberi factor was finally discovered in 1936 and called thiamine (68; 33).
+The anti-beriberi factor was finally discovered in 1936 and called thiamine (70; 34).

 Most nutritional deficiency syndromes are similar in that they are all potentially reversible if recognized early.
 The longer diagnosis is delayed, the less likely the patient will have complete, or even significant, improvement.
 Overall, however, response to nutritional supplementation is highly variable.
 Supportive measures are discussed in Peripheral neuropathies: supportive measures and rehabilitation.